-Rachel had a home in pays de rêves (valley of dreams) in France for several years.
+Rachel had her home in pays de rêves (valley of dreams) in France for several years.
 There she developed a deep connection with and love for the land, leaving a part of her heart behind when she had to move back to the UK.

 She still visits regularly, spending as much time as possible among the flora and fauna of the Viaur river valley.

 With a background in art and design (BA, MA, MRes), Rachel has been a teacher, facilitator, and course designer.
 She has coached and mentored young adults, helping them to navigate the difficult terrain between adolescence and adulthood.
 This first sparked her interest in the importance of rites-of-passage ceremonies in marking significant transitions in life.